tgubeli/fuse7td-gitbook/lab-1-files/create-ftp-connection.md

 * Set up a user account with a free web-hosting service provider.

-** Make sure that you are able to utilize FTP and SFTP services using this account.
+* Make sure that you are able to utilize FTP and SFTP services using this account.

-> NOTE: The lab examples use an account from Infinity Free. .
+> NOTE: The lab examples use an account from [Infinity Free](https://infinityfree.net).
 Note the username and password for your new account, as the Fuse Ignite integration creation process requires this information.

 # Create FTP connection